jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2024-07-04-beam-examples-1/index.md

 #### Pipeline Execution

 Below shows an example of executing the pipeline by specifying pipeline arguments only while accepting default values of the known arguments (`bootstrap_servers`, `input_topic`, ...).
 Note that, we deploy the pipeline on a local Flink cluster by specifying the flink master argument (`--flink_master=localhost:8081`).
 Alternatively, we can use an embedded Flink cluster if we exclude that argument.
+Do not forget to update the */etc/hosts* file by adding an entry for *host.docker.internal* as mentioned earlier.

 ```bash
 ## start the beam pipeline